PAUSE Program: New Call for Applications

 |

-The amount of funding allocated varies depending on the status and experience of the beneficiary, as well as the existence of a social support project by the host institution:
+The amount of funding awarded varies depending on the recipient’s status and experience, as well as whether the host institution has a social support program in place:

-The co-financing grant awarded by PAUSE is capped at 60% of the total budget submitted by the host institution.
-Co-financing of up to 80% may be considered on a case-by-case basis depending on the specific situation of the researchers and/or institutions, as well as for institutions submitting multiple applications per call.
+The co-funding grant awarded by PAUSE is capped at 60% of the total budget submitted by the host institution.
+Co-funding of up to 80% may be considered on a case-by-case basis, depending on the specific circumstances of the researchers and/or institutions, as well as for institutions that submit multiple applications per call.

 |